SpectraLogic/ds3_java_sdk/README.md

 To install the latest ds3_java_sdk either download the latest release jar file from the [Releases](../../releases) page or clone the repository with `git clone https://github.com/SpectraLogic/ds3_java_sdk.git`, cd to `ds3_java_sdk` and run `./gradlew clean ds3-sdk:install` to install the sdk into your local maven repository.

 The SDK can also be included directly into a Maven or Gradle build.
+There is also a fatjar version that you can optionally use with the `all` classifier, take a look at the commented out code in the examples below.
 To include the SDK  into maven add the following to the `pom.xml` file:

 ```xml